jacque1ine/Hackville-write-here/README.md

 write:here scans an image file for handwritten text and parses it into digital text using AI-powered technology.
 It allows the user to send the text as an email through our platform by providing the recipient's email address as well as their own.

+🏆 Hackville 2023 Most Creative Use of Github Winner

 ## Features

 - Image capturing and uploading